aabbas02/GPT-vs-BERT-Tokenization-Comparison/README.md

 **5. utilsTransformer.py:** This file contains the helper functions (mostly tansformer architecture declaration related) that are used in transformer training and tokenization comparison.

 # Example Usage
 If trained models and libraries do not exist, run mainTrainTrnasformer.py once with tokenizer = BERT and once again with tokenizer = GPT.
 These runs will save the trained transformer models and the corresponding vocabularies.
-After the models and vocabularies are saved, run mainTrainTransformer.py
+After the models and vocabularies are saved, run mainTokenComparison.ipynb